SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 Adding Security Features to AI ChatBot Website

+### 🔒️ 1.
+Discuss Vulnurabilities in the AI ChatBot

+Discussing the vulnurabilities in the AI ChatBot Website (Frontend & Backend)

 As it is now let's try it, anyone using the Ai chatbot app frontend can easy use `inspect tool` in browsers like Chrome, Firefox and more to see our Express.js backend endpoint url

 though it looks harmless until you think deeply and ask yourself this question I asked myself after developing to this point.